OasisLMF/OasisAtScaleEvaluation/README.md

 # Distributed Oasis Platform Installation

-An evaluation repository for testing the redesigned oasis architecture, where the keys lookup and analyses are now Distributed across a pool of workers
+An evaluation repository for testing the redesigned oasis architecture, where the keys lookup and analyses are now distributed across a pool of workers

 <TODO -details and diagrams->